 Too much sun exposure to sun leads to skin wrinkles and increase the level of melanin below the eyes, making the skin around the eyes darker.

-Tendency to rub itchy eyes frequently can make the skin under the eyes look darker.
+The tendency to rub itchy eyes frequently can make the skin under the eyes look darker.
 People who suffer from allergy may be prone to increased darkness under the eyes during allergy season.

 Cold and Sinus Infection